-max_a (numeric, optional) – Maximum possible pixel value of the \(a\) variable.
+max_a (Number) – Maximum possible pixel value of the \(a\) variable.

-axis (None or int or tuple of ints, optional) – Axis or axes along which the means are computed.
+axis (Optional[Union[int, Tuple[int]]]) – Axis or axes along which the means are computed.
 The default is to compute the mean of the flattened array.
 If this is a tuple of ints, a mean is performed over multiple axes, instead of a single axis or all the axes as before.

 Peak signal-to-noise ratio (PSNR).